-Remitting profits from Vietnam is essential for foreign investors when they conduct foreign investment transactions in Vietnam.
-However, this can be a complicated process that will require you to spend a lot of time, money and effort for both new and experienced investors.
-This is because the constant change of regulations, complex procedure and lack of information make the entire compliance hard to achieve.
+Remitting profits from Vietnam is essential for foreign investors when they conduct foreign investment transactions.
+However, this can be a complicated process that will require a lot of time, money and effort for both new and experienced investors.
+This is because the constant change of regulations, complex procedures and lack of information makes the entire process hard to achieve.

 Although the remittance of profits from Vietnam may seem daunting to most investors, investors who utilize professional assistance and seek the latest information will more likely be successful.
 This article will give investors a comprehensive insight for remitting your profits from Vietnam to overseas.

 A successful business setup and operation means that foreign investors must first be familiar with who are the authorities and regulatory bodies taking charge of the remittance process.

 In addition to that, you need to understand the existing and most updated laws and regulations, restrictions, and permission to ensure full compliance.
 Here are the governmental departments and regulatory bodies and compliance procedures you need to know before setting up your foreign business in Vietnam.

 The MOF in Vietnam is one of the main governmental bodies you need to know.
 They have the authority to regulation your profit remittance and adjust taxation for your business in Vietnam.
 The following details what a MOF can do in regard to profit remittance from Vietnam:

 - Regulate a variety of tax rates.
 They are corporate income tax, value-added tax, special consumption tax, among many

 - Modify the remittance conditions that foreigners must comply with in order to transfer their profits from Vietnam to abroad